neozenweb/100-days-of-code/log.md

 # NeoZenWeb- 100 Days Of Code- Take 2 - Log
+### Day 8: January 26, 2019

+**Today's Progress**: MyEdu app: Still struggling with the EdX API authorization to work through ajax.
+Did Bird Migration problem on Hackerrank and reviewed javascript objects :)

+**Thoughts:**  Got to dig deeper into APIs and CORS and authorization header etc.
+**Link to work:**

 ### Day 7: January 25, 2019

 **Today's Progress**: MyEdu app: Worked on the EdX headers for the api.